DePaul University > Admission & Aid > Financial Aid > Types of Aid > Grants

 If you wish to apply for consideration for this grant, you will need to:

-Most states have a variety of state grants and scholarship programs.
-We recommend you research these opportunities in the state government where you reside (permanent residence) for eligibility criteria and application procedures.
+There are a variety of other grants and scholarship programs.
+We recommend you research these for eligibility criteria and application procedures.
+Many of these opportunities are listed on DePaul’s Scholarship Connect.